jseusx/CSV-Reader/README.md

 Using Apple School Manager (ASM), in devices input the desired serial numbers into the search menu.
 Then, download it to the folder you made previously.

 > [!NOTE]
-> Having a code editor can be helpful here.
+> Having a code editor is needed for setting the HASHMAP_FILE location.

 If you are comfortable editing code you can choose to change the file locations to make it permanent:
 ```java